Business Entities: Pros and Cons

 The sale of a sole proprietorship is treated as a sale of the underlying property, with the result that some gains are taxed as ordinary income while others may be subject to the more favorable long-term capital gains tax.
 The sale of stock in a C corporation may be taxed more favorably if it qualifies as a small business stock.

 How business losses affect the owners also differs according to entity type.
 Losses suffered from a sole proprietorship must be borne by the owner but can be deducted against other income; creditors can go after the owner's personal assets to satisfy their claims.
 Losses from a partnership or LLC are treated as capital losses.
-Shareholders of corporations may be able to treat their losses as §1244 losses, if the stock qualified as §1244 stock, where at least some of the losses can be treated as ordinary.
+Shareholders of corporations could treat their losses as §1244 losses, if the stock qualified as §1244 stock, where at least some of the losses can be treated as ordinary.

 Because a sole proprietorship is not a separate legal entity, only the owner can declare bankruptcy, which will also affect his credit report and credit score.
 Sole proprietors and general partners cannot escape personal liability for the liabilities of the business.
 However, owners of limited liability companies and corporations are generally beyond the reach of the creditors of the business.